Medically reviewed by Drugs.com. Last updated on Jun 18, 2020.

 May suppress the wheal and flare reactions to skin test antigens

-Central nervous system: Dizziness, headache, increased intracranial pressure, insomnia, myasthenia, nervousness, pseudotumor cerebri, seizure, vertigo
+Central nervous system: Abnormal sensory symptoms, arachnoiditis, depression, emotional lability, euphoria, headache, increased intracranial pressure, insomnia, malaise, meningitis, myasthenia, neuritis, neuropathy, paraplegia, paresthesia, personality changes, pseudotumor cerebri, psychic disorder, seizure, spinal cord compression, vertigo

-Gastrointestinal: Abdominal distention, dyspepsia, hiccups, increased appetite, pancreatitis, peptic ulcer, ulcerative esophagitis
+Gastrointestinal: Abdominal distention, change in bowel habits, hiccups, increased appetite, intestinal perforation, nausea, pancreatitis, peptic ulcer, ulcerative esophagitis

 Hematologic & oncologic: Petechia